EmirhanOzcelik/RtcEpr-Lib/README.md

 → Example: "14:07:30"

 tarih_format
-→ Returns the full date as a formatted string: "YYYY-MM-DD"
+→ Returns the full date as a formatted string: "YYYY/MM/DD"
-→ Example: "2025-05-10"
+→ Example: "2025/05/10"